 Apologies for the rough hand-written notes on the left-hand side – particularly as the added headings are important!
 Also, bear in mind that Stephen Porges‘ work says there is a fourth ‘F’ in the bottom left list, Faint.
-By the way, there is actually a Fifth ‘F’, but we won’t go into that response here (think about it!!).
+There’s at least a fifth one, but this is not relevant here.

 The diagram offers a link between different threats and what we can do about them.

-Some threats are actual (a mugger is threatening you in an alley now) or potential (a mugger may threaten you in an alley you are entering in a few moments).
+Some threats are actual (a mugger is threatening you in an alley now) or potential (a mugger may threaten you in an alley you are about to enter in a few moments).

 Actual and Potential threats each possess different qualities; some are avoidable, and others are not.

-Muggers are not entirely avoidable even if the chance of them appearing may be less than we think.
+Muggers are not entirely avoidable, even if the chance of them appearing may be less than we think.
 What we do when a mugger attacks is to fight them off or flee from them.
 Either way, if we are lucky, we escape and we avoid the threat.
-When we cannot do this, and a confrontation is inevitable, our bodies appear to ‘help’ with a freeze response – one in which we are likely to acquiesce to being robbed or drop to the floor and we are still robbed, but we remain alive.
+When we cannot do this, and a confrontation is inevitable, our bodies appear to ‘help’ with a freeze response – one in which we are likely to acquiesce to being robbed or drop to the floor.
+We are still robbed, but we have a better chance of remaining alive.

-However, the useful thing the diagram above is that it shows us the several things we can do with potential threats.
-We can assess, anticipate and minimise the avoidable risk, e.g. go into self isolation and ask our scientists to look our for a test and a vaccine.
+However, the useful thing about the diagram, above, is that it shows us the several things we can do with potential threats.
+We can assess, anticipate and minimise the avoidable risk, e.g. go into self-isolation and ask our scientists to look our for a test and a vaccine.

 With the unavoidable risks, we can only conserve our resources.
 I may have looked down my nose at panic buyers, but they were conserving their resources.
 What a shame it had to be at a price of more vulnerable members of our community.